 1.6.11.
-PRI's Inevitable Policy Response (IPR) and Others
+The Investor Agenda and PRI's Inevitable Policy Response

-The Alliance has engaged with many other related initiatives such as the PRIs IPR which can provide Policy related scenario intelligence to Alliance members, as well as too numerous to list in this document, including NGOs, regulators and data service providers in order to drive change.
+The Alliance will also coordinate with The Investor Agenda network which is focusing on policymaker engagements and investor climate action expectations.
+It has also engaged with PRIs IPR which can provide policy related scenario intelligence to Alliance members, as well as many other organizations, too numerous to list in this document, including NGOs, regulators and data service providers in order to drive change.
 We invite all interested organisations to contact us to discuss impactful collaboration opportunities.